Divorce Attorneys Need to Avoid This 1 SBA Loan Pitfall

 Contact Our SBA Attorneys for Nationwide Representation of SBA and Treasury Debt Problems

 Book a Consultation CallAs a leading law firm in the field of SBA and Treasury debt collection cases, Protect Law Group offers top-notch litigation and negotiation services before the SBA Office of Hearings and Appeals (OHA).
-Our SBA OHA attorneys are well-versed in the complex federal laws and regulations surrounding these matters and have extensive experience in representing clients throughout the United States.
-Whether you are located on the West Coast, Southwest, Mountain West, Midwest, Great Plains, East Coast, Northeast, Appalachia, the South, Alaska or Hawaii, authorized by the Agency Practice Act (5 U.S.C. § 500), our SBA OHA attorneys can represent your interests against the U.S. Small Business Administration and their team of Trial Attorneys from the Office of General Counsel.
+Our SBA OHA attorneys are well-versed in the complex federal laws and regulations surrounding these matters and have extensive experience representing clients throughout the United States.
+Whether you are located on the West Coast, Southwest, Mountain West, Midwest, Great Plains, East Coast, Northeast, Appalachia, the South, Alaska or Hawaii, our SBA OHA attorneys, who are authorized by the Agency Practice Act (5 U.S.C. § 500), can represent your interests against the U.S. Small Business Administration and their team of Trial Attorneys from the Office of General Counsel.
 Contact us today if you need assistance challenging an SBA Program Decision before the SBA OHA.

 We prosecute SBA Debt Collection cases involving SBA 7(a), 504, COVID (PPP, EIDL), and 7(b) Disaster loans.
 Our SBA OHA Attorneys can appeal certain SBA debt collection cases and property deprivation issues through litigation.
 Our SBA OHA Attorneys can evaluate the facts of your case, research legal issues, assess the prospects of resolution and, if applicable, prepare an Appeals Petition in response to proposed administrative offsets against federal benefits (such as Social Security Income or Disability), federal salary offsets, federal contractor pay, military salary, pension and annuity pay offsets.
 Be advised that an Appeals Petition is accepted at the sole discretion of the SBA OHA and the presiding United States Administrative Law Judge (ALJ).